-The Bureau of Prison's literacy program is designed to assist every inmate who does not have a high school diploma or high school equivalency credential.
-The literacy curricula consists of an Adult Basic Education and General Educational Development (GED) to accommodate all academic levels.
-Upon arrival, each inmate is evaluated to determine their current level of education and academic needs.
+The Bureau of Prison's Literacy Program is designed to assist every individual who does not have a high school diploma or high school equivalency credential.
+The literacy curricula consist of an Adult Basic Education and General Educational Development (GED) to accommodate all academic levels.
+Upon arrival, each person is evaluated to determine their current level of education and academic needs.
 They are placed in a class based on their academic levels, and an individualized plan is developed for them to assist with their knowledge/skill in reading, math, and written expression to prepare for the GED exam.